fxlin/circle-tinystack/README.md

+xzl:

+Change options in Config.mk, which will override Rules.mk

-xzl:  workflow
+workflow for rpi4, 64bit

 load bootloader64 to uSD of rpi4

-on *dev* machine, go to the app's dir, change code -> make -> sudo make flash

-developing w/ eclipse seems for Linux only (windows is more difficult)
+~~on *dev* machine, go to the app's dir, change code -> make -> sudo make flash~~ developing w/ eclipse seems for Linux only (windows is more difficult)

 flash over serial seems enough

-add Config.mk; high baudrate is fine.
+add/update Config.mk; high baudrate is fine.

 go to boot/,
 make firmware bootloader64

 this will build bootloader in tools/bootloader.

 copy all to uSD.
 NB: the bootloader for rpi4 should be kernel8-rpi4.img
+    for rpi3 32bit it's kernel7.img
+    for rpi4 32bit it's kernel7l.img

+copy config64.txt as config.txt

+when bootloader starts, nothing will be on display (but the "rainbow" )

 to see debug msg, make sure change cmdline.txt logdev=tty1 loglevel=4
+tty1: screen. ttyS1: UART
+cf: doc/cmdline.txt

 these will be loaded as kernel options